|

 Select photographs of my many visits to The Missions of the United States South and Southwest built by Spain and Mexico between 1565 and 1823.
 All photographs taken by Kenneth A. Larson.
-All rights reserved. © 2008 - 2012.
-This web site contains no paid advertising.
-Donations help. |
+All rights reserved. © 2008 - 2013. |

 Founded 1718